 Good morning and a happy Monday!
 I’m not entirely sure where the sunshine and good vibes have gone; it’s definitely feeling a bit grey and murky out there today, isn’t it?
-My only saving grace is that instead of writing this wedding blog piece, I would have been on site de-rigging from a beautiful marquee wedding – in the rain!
+My only saving grace is that instead of writing this wedding blog piece, I would have been on site de-rigging from a beautiful marquee wedding in Norfolk – in the rain!

 Anyway, we’ve had lots of emails across the past few days from couples who have been holding out in the hope that they might still host their 2020 wedding.
 There’s absolutely no doubt that the latest government announcement has caused a ripple of confusion and anxiety for couples who have planned their wedding for this year.